Video Post

 A showroom visit can help overseas buyers move from general interest to a clearer project scope.
 It allows the team to review materials, compare categories, discuss priorities, and prepare the next step for sourcing or quotation.

-If you are planning to source building materials from China, you can send your drawings, BOQ, room lists, material schedules, or reference images.
-George Group can review the sourcing scope and discuss the next step based on your project requirements.
+If you are planning to source building materials from China, share drawings, BOQ, room schedule, material brief, reference images, site conditions, and installation needs.
+George Group can review material options in the showroom or online, then connect the confirmed direction with specification review, sample coordination, production follow-up, packing, shipment, and installation support based on project requirements.

 A showroom visit helps project teams move from general product interest to a clearer material scope, category review, and quotation discussion.